aama/webapp/README.md

 the querying of RDF datasets, but not necessariy with Clojure, to inspect the queries, and suggest and even effect extensions and modifications to them.

-(Analogous considerations may eventually motivate the replacement of Hiccup by a templating approach to HTML such as [Enlive](https://github.com/cgrand/enlive) or [Selmer](https://github.com/yogthos/Selmer).)
+(Analogous considerations, i.e., input from someone familiar with webpage design but not with Clojure, may eventually motivate the replacement of Hiccup by a templating approach to HTML such as [Enlive](https://github.com/cgrand/enlive) or [Selmer](https://github.com/yogthos/Selmer).)